"I just told you that rule five minutes ago" — if you've used Claude Code for any serious development work, you've had this thought.

 Why Claude Code Forgets Your Instructions

-Claude Code's context window is approximately 200,000 tokens.
-That sounds massive, but real development work fills it faster than you'd expect.
+Claude Code's context window depends on the model you're using.
+The standard window is around 200,000 tokens, though some models support up to 1 million.
+Either way, real development work fills it faster than you'd expect.

 What consumes context: